-This year's data show that there has been a slight decrease in the total number of empty homes when compared to 2018-19.
-The 2018-19 and 2019-20 data also illustrates that over that period the largest number of empty homes occurs under 12 months with less occurring over 1 year.
-At the time of writing there is no data on the number of empty homes brought back into use.
-It is hoped that the 2019-20 data can be reported in the 2021 monitoring report alongside that year's data.
+This year's data show that there was another decrease in the total number of empty homes when compared to previous years.
+The data also illustrates a reduction in the number of homes empty for 12 months or less and an increase in the number of empty homes brought back into use.
+It is anticipated that this trend will continue.